Advertisement

 Share on FacebookShare on Twitter

 The rear naked choke is one of the most fundamental submissions in both BJJ and MMA, to the point that it’s often one of the first that a new starter might learn.
 It’s so essential in fact that it is the single-most common submission used in the UFC and accounts for more than double the amount of finishes as any other submission in history (up to the end of 2019).
 This trend actually began at the very first UFC event, there being a total of five different submission finishes at UFC 1 (four legitimate submission techniques) and two of these finishes were rear naked chokes.
 While every solid grappler will likely register at least one finish this way, most Jiu-Jitsu experts are absolutely lethal from the back in MMA and it shows in their competitive records.
-Demian Maia has 9 out of 12 submission finishes via rear naked choke, Gunnar Nelson has 6 out of 12 and Charles Oliveira has 7 out of 19.
+Demian Maia has 9 out of 12 submission finishes via rear naked choke, Gunnar Nelson has 6 out of 12 and Charles Oliveira has 7 out of 19 at the time of writing.

 It has often been referred to as the “Mata Leao” in Brazil (Lion Killer in Portuguese), but the submission does not originate in Brazil and the clue to it’s origins lies in the English name.
 The “naked” refers to the fact that the choke is performed without the use of the opponent’s gi, it being translated from the traditional Japanese name that was used in Judo, “Hadaka Jime”.
 Interestingly though, the Japanese name makes no distinction between the traditional rear naked choke grip, and the modified palm-to-palm grip that is sometimes used.
 Due to the widespread usage of this technique, it’s virtually impossible to trace it back to a single practitioner and it’s highly likely that it was taught and used in the early days of Judo with Kano Jigoro and Mitsuyo Maeda before the latter made his way to Brazil, potentially even dating back to the very beginnings of JuJutsu.